-In a subset of healthy children aged 60-71 months from one clinical trial (233), certain signs and symptoms were reported more often after the first dose among LAIV recipients (n = 214) than among placebo recipients (n = 95), including runny nose (48% and 44%, respectively); headache (18% and 12%, respectively); vomiting (5% and 3%, respectively); and myalgias (6% and 4%, respectively).
+In a subset of healthy children aged 60-71 months from one clinical trial, certain signs and symptoms were reported more often after the first dose among LAIV recipients (n = 214) than among placebo recipients (n = 95), including runny nose (48% and 44%, respectively); headache (18% and 12%, respectively); vomiting (5% and 3%, respectively); and myalgias (6% and 4%, respectively) (277).
 However, these differences were not statistically significant.
-In other trials, signs and symptoms reported after LAIV administration have included runny nose or nasal congestion (20%-75%), headache (2%-46%), fever (0-26%), vomiting (3%-13%), abdominal pain (2%), and myalgias (0-21%) (106,260,263, 265,270,273-276).
+In other trials, signs and symptoms reported after LAIV administration have included runny nose or nasal congestion (20%-75%), headache (2%-46%), fever (0-26%), vomiting (3%-13%), abdominal pain (2%), and myalgias (0-21%) (270,272,273,280,284-287).
 These symptoms were associated more often with the first dose and were self-limited.
+A placebo-controlled trial in 9,689 children aged 1-17 years assessed prespecified medically attended outcomes during the 42 days after vaccination (286).
+Following >1,500 statistical analyses in the 42 days after LAIV, elevated risks that were biologically plausible were observed for the following conditions: asthma, upper respiratory infection, musculoskeletal pain, otitis media with effusion, and adenitis/ adenopathy.
+The increased risk for wheezing events after LAIV was observed among children aged 18-35 months (RR: 4.06; 90% CI = 1.3-17.9).
+In this study, the rate of SAEs was 0.2%in LAIV and placebo recipients; none of the SAEs was judged to be related to the vaccine by the study investigators (286).

-In a randomized trial published in 2007, LAIV and TIV were compared among children aged 6-59 months (277).
-Children with medically diagnosed or treated wheezing within

-42 days before enrollment, or a history of severe asthma, were excluded from this study.
-Among children aged 24-59 months who received LAIV, the rate of medically significant wheezing, using a pre-specified definition, was not greater compared with those who received TIV (277); wheezing was observed more frequently among younger LAIV recipients in this study (see Persons at Higher Risk from Influenza-Related Complications).
-In a previous randomized placebo-controlled safety trial among children aged 12 months-17 years without a history of asthma by parental report, an elevated risk for asthma events (RR = 4.06, CI = 1.29-17.86) was documented among 728 children aged 18-35 months who received LAIV.
+In a randomized trial published in 2007, LAIV and TIV were compared among children aged 6-59 months (288).
+Children with medically diagnosed or treated wheezing within 42 days before enrollment or with a history of severe asthma were excluded from this study.
+Among children aged 24-59 months who received LAIV, the rate of medically significant wheezing, using a prespecified definition, was not greater compared with those who received TIV (288).
+Wheezing was observed more frequently among younger LAIV recipients aged 6-23 months in this study; LAIV is not licensed for this age group.
+In a previous randomized placebo-controlled safety trial among children aged 12 months-17 years without a history of asthma by parental report, an elevated risk for asthma events (RR: 4.1; CI = 1.3-17.9) was documented among 728 children aged 18-35 months who received LAIV.
 Of the 16 children with asthma-related events in this study, seven had a history of asthma on the basis of subsequent medical record review.
-None required hospitalization, and elevated risks for asthma were not observed in other age groups (276).
+None required hospitalization, and elevated risks for asthma were not observed in other age groups (286).

 Another study was conducted among >11,000 children aged 18 months-18 years in which 18,780 doses of vaccine were administered for 4 years.
 For children aged 18 months-4 years, no increase was reported in asthma visits 0-15 days after vaccination compared with the prevaccination period.
-A significant increase in asthma events was reported 15-42 days after vaccination, but only in vaccine year 1 (278).
+A significant increase in asthma events was reported 15-42 days after vaccination, but only in vaccine year 1 (289).
+A 4-year, open-label field trial study assessed LAIV safety of more than 2000 doses administered to children aged 18 months-18 years with a history of intermittent wheeze who were otherwise healthy.
+Among these children, no increased risk was reported for medically attended acute respiratory illnesses, including acute asthma exacerbation, during the 0-14 or 0-42 days after LAIV compared with the pre- and postvaccination reference periods (290).